 The goal of the interview is to help you and your dog become more comfortable with our services, get to know your pup(s) and answer any questions you may have.

 Contact us today for our most up to date policy due to COVID-19.

 Your dog will have their own individual kennel (appropriate to their size) with space to stretch out, relax and call their home while staying with us.
 We provide comfy blankets for your dog to lay on along with food and water bowls.
+We also provide plastic bone beds and mats for those who need it.
 Our facility is climate controlled with air conditioning and central heating with vaulted ceilings to help circulate air flow.
 The kennel areas are divided into 7 smaller rooms to ensure your dog has a comfortable and relaxing stay.
 Soft, relaxing music is played in each area of the building to create a calm environment.

 You are welcome to bring as many or as few things from home to make your dogs stay more comfortable.
 A favorite blanket or one of your t-shirts is a great way to help them feel more at home when staying with us.
 You may also bring your dogs favorite treats, toys or chew bones to give them something to do while relaxing in their kennel.
 Keep in mind though your dog may chew or have a thieving neighbor while they are here so items from home may be damaged during their stay.

 REQUIRED VACCINATIONS FOR DOGS OVER 6 MONTHS OF AGE

 Given prior to their current expiration date or given 14 days prior to arrival if the vaccine has expired (new)

 •Intranasal (new) Bordetella vaccination:

 Given prior to its current expiration date or given 7 days prior to arrival if the vaccine has expired (new)

 •An Oral or SubQ (injectable) form of the Bordetella vaccine is acceptable if